Novacer/QuickQuote-Web/README.md

 ```

 ### POST - "/quote"
-Changes the user with username's list of quotes by overwriting it with the list of quotes provided in the header.
+Changes the user with username's list of quotes by overwriting it with the list of quotes provided in the body.
 (Requires "Authorization", "Bearer *token*" pair in header)

 --------